vcl/ng-vcl/DEVELOPER.md

 ## Building and Deploy the Docs

-Building and deploying the docs is done automatically via TRAVIS CI for the branches `dev` and `master`.
+Building and deploying the docs is done automatically via GH Actions for the branches `dev` and `master`.
-Config file: `.travis.yml`.